 - Scripts, software and other useful resources

 We maintain a news list for anyone in the area to keep in touch with all our astronomy events.
 To subscribe, send an email to inforeadingastroorguk (inforeadingastroorguk) Reading Astronomical Society is on Twitter.
-Follow us to catch up on the latest news, heads up alerts, meeting reminders etc. We support the Campaign for Dark Skies.
-“Had a great time lecturing to @ReadingAS last night.
-A really friendly and engaged bunch of people.” – Dr Stuart Clark
+Follow us to catch up on the latest news, heads up alerts, meeting reminders etc. We support the Commission for Dark Skies.*

 East Reading Festival 2014